 Wood Choices for sashes: Mahogany, sapele, walnut, cedar.

-Wood choices for sill: mahogany, walnut, Spanish cedar
+Wood choices for sills: mahogany, walnut, Spanish cedar

-Counterbalance systems: sash ropes and weights, sash chains and weights, tape balances, jamb liner
+Counterbalance systems: sash ropes and weights, sash chains and weights, tape balances

 Weather-stripping: metal saw kerf-type, compression bronze

-Glass: laminated glass (higher R-value) single strength regular, double strength regular, hand blown glass (new), hand blown antique
+Glass: laminated glass (slightly higher R-value) single strength regular, double strength regular, hand blown glass (new), hand blown antique

 Design: Standard rectangular, radius top, transoms, bow front